F

 Is South San Francisco Affordable?

 Is South San Francisco affordable?
-It's a key consideration when pondering a move, as affordability often shapes your choices.
-The cost of living index (we discussed it earlier), coupled with housing costs and income levels, serves as the cornerstone for determining a location's affordability.
-Take South San Francisco, for instance, where the median home price falls 395.5% higher than the national average, and monthly rent rates are 134.1% higher than usual.
-Additionally, median income levels contribute to the equation, with South San Francisco flaunting a median household income of $160,009, 96.7% higher than the national norm.
+This is a pivotal question, especially when mulling over a move, as affordability carries substantial weight in your decision-making process.
+Factors such as the cost of living index (discussed earlier), housing expenses and income levels all contribute to a location's affordability.
+For instance, in South San Francisco, the median home price is 395.5% higher than the national average and monthly rent prices are 134.1% higher than the typical rates.
+Additionally, the median income levels play a role in affordability, with South San Francisco boasting a median household income of $160,009, 96.7% higher than the national average.

 What Factors can Influence the Cost of Living in South San Francisco?